andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Upon Success
 _Excellent!
 I think this will be a good relationship.
 Here's
 $6k for team loot, plus payout for extra jewels.
-At this point I'll let you promote any non-Busted characters for $3k each and $2k for each Skill._
+At this point I'd be willing to support some "professional development"._

 _Huh.
 That's funny.
 These records have some authentication facts about these paintings.
 They don't match.
 We stole some fakes!!
 Ok let me do some digging and figure what happened._

+* You may Promote non-Busted Characters for $3k each
+* You may Refine the Skills of any non-Busted Character for $2k each
-Change the painting tokens in your Team Loot to their fake counterparts.
+* Change the painting tokens in your Team Loot to their fake counterparts.
+If you have any unused fake paintings, return them to the supply.

 Be sure to record the following on your Campaign ledger: